 Borrowing from Law Libraries in Chicago

-The D'Angelo Law Library has special arrangements with the other local law school libraries in Chicago, and we can usually get a book or article from one of these libraries in two to three business days.
+The D'Angelo Law Library has special arrangements with the other local law school libraries in Chicago, and we can usually get a book or article from one of these libraries in one to three business days.

 If you are looking for a title, and WorldCat indicates that the law library at DePaul, Chicago-Kent, John Marshall, Loyola, or Northwestern owns the book, please contact a D'Angelo Law Library reference librarian to place your request.